epfl-ada/ada-2022-project-badaboom/README.md

 ## Research Questions
 As a first part, we will ask ourselves:
--What are the differences and similarities between American and Indian movies?
+- What are the differences and similarities between American and Indian movies?

 As a second part, to deepen our analysis:
--Do films from America and India with the same genre talks about the same topics?
+- Do films from America and India with the same genre talks about the same topics?

 ## Additional datasets